Seeker875/MoADrugDiscovery/README.md

 ### Implementations include:

- Nural nets and Xgboost with focus on representation learning
+ Neural nets and Xgboost with focus on representation learning

  ### Directory structure